colligant/colligant.github.io/_posts/2020-04-19-2020-04-19-training-data-differences.md

 # class 2: uncultivated
 # class 3: fallow

+# The model that produced this confusion matrix
+# was trained with focal loss ($\gamma$ = 0.5).

 cmat = np.array([[ 104992,	5944,	 1855, 	  788],
                   [5366,	8613056, 189310,  457],
                   [3596,	97431,	 5243977, 257],
                   [2375,	9165,	 2689,	  3048]])

-# And corresponding pixels per class, plus percentage that are given class
-# This is sum over columns
+# And corresponding pixels per class, plus percentage that are given class # This is sum over columns
 pixels_per_class =  array([ 113579, 8808189, 5345261, 17277])

 # sum (pixels_per_class)